 7Steamboat Slough is the shortest water route between Sacramento and San Francisco.
 A century ago, Delta farmers used to board the steamships and load up their crates of pears, plums, peaches and other goods to sell downstream.
 Though the ships don't pass through as often these days, Delta farming is still a significant industry with estimated agricultural revenues of nearly $800 million in 2009.

-8Brett Baker, a sixth generation farmer in the Delta, says plans like the U.S. House-sponsored bill which threatens to roll back the Endangered Species Act or Governor Brown's Twin Tunnel proposal will only lead to a saltier Delta.
+8Brett Baker, a sixth generation farmer in the Delta, says plans like any congressional bill which threatens to roll back the Endangered Species Act or Governor Brown's Twin Tunnel proposal will only lead to a saltier Delta.
 A saltier Delta is a sicker Delta, he says, with saline water poisoning crops and killing off or displacing native species—meaning such water grabs will not just erode the ecosystem but an entire way of life.

 9Over the course of his lifetime, Baker reckons he's already witnessed decline in the biodiversity of the region due to mismanagement of water.

 "I had a lot of buddies that went over to Afghanistan and Iraq and something we always used to do together was salmon fish,” Baker says.
 “They went away to this foreign land and did unspeakable things and they did them because they believed they were from this place that was wonderful and deserved protecting."

 "Then they came back and they couldn't go salmon fishing because the environment was so degraded.
 It makes you wonder, what are you defending after all?"